Version 1.1 - Updated number of partners September 21, 2011

 There are two components to ingest in HathiTrust: ingest of bibliographic metadata and ingest of content.

 Institutions must provide accurate bibliographic records for submitted content before content ingest can occur.
 The records act as a manifest of the digital content and are used as part of HathiTrust’s digital object management strategy.
 Delivery of bibliographic metadata may occur via removable media, download from a source, or other mechanism determined by HathiTrust and the depositor.
-Specifications for bibliographic metadata are provided in Section II.F of the HathiTrust Deposit Form.
+Specifications for bibliographic metadata are provided in at http://www.hathitrust.org/bib_specifications.

 HathiTrust distinguishes two phases within content ingest: a pre-ingest phase where content is transformed and possibly remediated to repository standards, and ingest proper where validation of content is performed and objects are written to repository storage (including replication to HathiTrust’s redundant storage sites).
 Common modes of content transfer include delivery via removable media or download from a source.
-Specifications for deposited content are given in the HathiTrust Deposit Form, Sections III.B and III.C.
+Specifications for deposited content are given in the HathiTrust Deposit Form, Section II.
 Policies influencing these specifications are provided below.

 The definitions below are adapted from the OAIS reference model and Brian Lavoie’s Introductory Guide to OAIS.